We’ve pulled this one from the archives for you. Last edited 10/4/22.

 Remember when coffee shops were all the rage?
 Starbucks hadn’t popped up on every corner yet, so local, Central-Perk-ish type places were everywhere.
 Around the same time, Barnes & Noble came to my hometown of Oklahoma City, and opened two locations, complete with coffee shops.
-Since I had just received the keys to my first car (a lovely circa 1990 GMC Jimmy, white, with a two-tone blue replacement tailgate), and needed a place to hang out, my friends and I would escape to these coffee shops.
+Since I had just received the keys to my first car (a lovely circa 1990 GMC Jimmy, white, with a two-tone blue replacement tailgate), and wanted a place to hang out, my friends and I would escape to these coffee shops.

 Barnes & Noble knew what they were doing.
 The coffee shop next to the bookstore was a brilliant idea.
 I’d grab my coffee, and browse the magazines, the hobby section, and the fiction section, but what really lured me in was the self-help section.
-Because I was on a 16 year-old’s budget, I’d sit on the floor in the aisles and read while I drank my coffee.
+Because I was on a sixteen-year-old’s budget, I’d sit on the floor in the aisles and read while I drank my coffee.

-Turns out, there was a world of authors out there willing to tell me how to live my life, and I was the sucker they were looking for.
+Turns out, there was a whole world of authors out there willing to tell me how to live my life, and I was the sucker they were looking for.

 A million people can’t be wrong, right?

 Over the next few years, I went to a few high school and college leadership seminars, retreats, workshops.
-I think we set S.M.A.R.T. goals at every one of them, so I started a Goals Notebook, where I could keep all my goal notes and lists, and I kept going about life.
+I think we set S.M.A.R.T. goals at every one of them.
+I started a Goals Notebook, where I could keep all my goal notes and lists, and I kept going about life.

 I had to ask myself why they didn’t work.

 - S.M.A.R.T. goals aren’t balanced.
 As I looked back at all my “smart” goals, I recognized a common theme: they were all about business.
-Over the course of my years of setting “smart” goals, not a single goal had anything to do with my personal life, or relationships.
+Over the course of my years of setting “smart” goals, not a single goal had anything to do with my personal life or relationships.
 My goal list was making my life out-of-balance.